MithraBijumon/LS---Web-Dev/Week 3/README.md

 ---

+### Django: The Main Framework
+We’ll be using Django, a powerful Python web framework, to build the backend.
+Go through [**this**]() doument to make yourselves comfortable with django.

+---

 ### Practice Folder
 We’ve added a **Practice Folder** this week to help you get hands-on with Python backend exercises.
 You can clone the repo, run the examples, and try modifying them for better understanding.